FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 ### five classifiers (2 linear + 3 quadratic)
 ![Linear vs Quadratic models](images/multi.png)
-In the image above, confrontation between ground true and models' result.
+In the image above, confrontation between the ground true and the models' result.
+The models used belong to the linear or quadratic family, each employing different feature sets.